coffeetocode/dtmf_music/README.txt

 ```

 Options:
-- --duration: Set the same duration for all tones (in seconds, default: 0.2)
+- --duration: Set the same duration for all tones (default: 0.2)
+  - Use seconds (e.g., 0.3)
+  - Use ♩ for quarter note (0.3s)
+  - Use ♪ for eighth note (0.15s)
-- --durations: Set individual durations for each digit (in seconds)
+- --durations: Set individual durations for each character
+  - Can mix numbers, ♩, and ♪
+  - Example: --durations ♩ ♪ ♪ ♩ 0.5 ♩
 - --force: Force regeneration of existing files
 - --no-play: Generate the file without playing it